iampavangandhi/wildly/README.md

 ## Tech Stack

 - Flutter for Development.
 (Dart)
-- Microsoft Azure for Deployment, OAuth, and Server Functions.
+- Firebase for Database, Cloud Storage and Authentication
 - Google AR Core for AR Functionality.(Not Confirmed Yet)

 ## Project Highlights